maurice46/Pomodoro/frontend/README.md

 Now the problem is nothing is being sent back and on the frontend the tasks part is showing "Error fetching tasks: Cannot read properties of undefined (reading 'data')".

+I found the error.
+For some reason in my Todo.jsx, when it called the useEffect it did the ".then(response..." twice because there was a second one right below it.
+After I removed the second one and refreshed the backend page, my tasks appeared again.